 Set up a lemonade stand and serve Berry Refreshing Lemonade alongside bins of juice boxes and waters.

-An assortment of inexpensive goodies, purchased from bulk mail Internet companies or at party supply stores, make great party favors.
-Sort the prizes into bins and label with "price tags" to indicate how many tickets each is worth.
+Sort inexpensive prizes into bins labeled with "price tags" to indicate how many tickets each is worth.
 Kids love to purchase their own prizes with the tickets they collect throughout the party.

 Empty popcorn boxes make great “party bags” for a carnival party.
 Write each child’s name on the box and let the party guests decorate them with stickers and markers and suggest they keep their tickets in their boxes during the party.